ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Key management:**
    The key required for encryption / decryption at different process of an application would be maintained in database [encrypted format] and TPM.

-   TPM  - it will hold the DB encryption and decryption key.
-   DB 	- it will hold the pre-registration symmetric key, which is generated during runtime and it will not be downloaded from server.
-       - it will also hold the center specific public key to encrypt the Registration packet, which is downloaded and refreshed from server at a regular interval.

    **REST Service integration Authentication:**
    When application is having online connectivity, it may need to push and pull the packet and the respective status from server.
 Whenever communication happening with online services the OAuth token need to be generated and should be attached to the header of the http request.
 To generate the OAuth token the client secret key / login user id / password would be passed to the Login REST service.
 If success it will provide us the valid token in the http response.
 The same token would be passed during rest of REST service communication.

    **Trusted Platform Module (TPM):**
-   - Secure non-volatile storage
-   - Secure logging
+   - TPM device would be used to secure the information stored into the local machine.
-   - Windows 10 requires TPM 2.0 to be enabled in all its desktop editions (Home, Pro, Enterprise, and Education)
+   - Windows 10 with TPM 2.0 to be enabled in all its desktop editions (Home, Pro, Enterprise, and Education).
-   - On Windows TPM 2.0 is avilable via TPM Base Services (TBS) API
-   - on Linux - via /dev/tpm0 or /dev/tpmrm0 device file abstractions

-**System Prerequisites:**
-***
-   - CPU - Dual Core Processor - 2GHZ
-   - Ram - 8 GB
-   - Local Storage Disk Space - 500 GB
-   - USB 2.0 ports or equivalent hub.
-   - Physical machine with TPM 2.0 facility.
+   - Application integrate with the TPM using the respective API and secure the data.

 **Initial - Data Setup:**
 ***
 In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be taken care at MOSIP Admin portal.